-Rents in effect as of January 1, 2022, must be used.

-- a) National Non-Metropolitan.
+- For Applications that fail a DCA underwriting requirement, DCA will not reunderwrite the deal under a different set of rents. - Applications that fail to accurately reflect either rents option will be underwritten using rents in effect as of January 1, 2023. - a) National Non-Metropolitan.
 Applications without HOME funding which are located in qualified USDA-designated rural areas may utilize National Non-Metropolitan Area Median Income Rents, if applicable.
 4% credit projects are not eligible to use National Non-Metropolitan rents. - b) Tax Credit (only).
 Gross rents may not exceed 30% of 60% of the effective AMI table for the appropriate bedroom size, unless an applicant is utilizing Income Averaging.
 Applicants must assume 1.5 persons per bedroom.
 If an applicant decides to use Income Averaging, DCA's Income Averaging Policy must be followed. - c) HOME Rents with Tax Credits.
 For layered projects, the maximum allowable rents must be determined based on the regulations of each program, and the most restrictive rent limit of the programs must be utilized.